Moebits/Moepictures.moe/readme.md

 https://www.postgresql.org

-Images are uploaded to Amazon S3 buckets called "moebooru" and "moebooru-unverified", you should create two buckets with these names.
+Images are uploaded to Amazon S3 buckets called "moepictures" and "moepictures-unverified", you should create two buckets with these names.

 https://aws.amazon.com/s3/

-If you want to use the local filesystem instead you can edit the file `structures/ServerFunctions.ts` and add in your path to folders "moebooru" and "moebooru-unverified", each containing the following subfolders:
+If you want to use the local filesystem instead you can edit the file `structures/ServerFunctions.ts` and add in your path to folders "moepictures" and "moepictures-unverified", each containing the following subfolders:

 `["animation", "artist", "character", "comic", "image", "pfp", "series", "tag", "video", "audio", "model"]`